jacobrluttrull/jacobrluttrull/README.md

 📧 **Email:** jacobrluttrull@gmail.com
 📍 **Location:**  NW Ohio, United States

 I'm a 22-year-old programmer trying to improve my programming skills through consistent work and dedication to be better every day.
-I'm currently taking the [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course on freeCodeCamp and have done 3 out of 5 certification projects so far.
-I’m also a Computer Science student at WGU, and only the capstone away from graduating.
+I'm currently taking the [Scientific Computing with Python](https://www.freecodecamp.org/learn/scientific-computing-with-python/) course on freeCodeCamp and have done 3 out of 5 certification projects so far.I also just graduated from WGU with a Bachelors in Computer Science
 Please and go check my diabetic capstone project its something im actually really proud of.

 ---